The Best Water for Plants + Watering Tips for Your Houseplants

 Some plants love distilled water, while others prefer filtered or bottled water.

-And some plants are more sensitive than others:
+Some Plants are more sensitive than others:

-–English Ivy.
 Salts present in ordinary tap water are highly detrimental to English Ivy.
 The best water for an English Ivy plant is distilled water.

-–Peace Lily.
 Peace lilies are sensitive to tap water chemicals, so distilled or rainwater is optimal.
 Peace lilies love humidity and bright filtered light, although they do ok in lower-light rooms for a season.

--African violets-African violets prefer distilled or filtered water that is lukewarm temperature.
+African violets prefer distilled or filtered water that is lukewarm temperature.

-–Chinese evergreen plants– Chinese evergreen plants are beautiful houseplants but are a tad bit picky.
+Chinese evergreen plants are beautiful houseplants but are a tad bit picky.
 Make sure you water Chinese evergreen plants with distilled water and fertilize them once per month.

-–Tropical Plants– My tropical plants do best when I water them with bottled/filtered water bought from the store.
+My tropical plants do best when I water them with bottled/filtered water bought from the store.
 (I can’t use water from my tap because it’s softened).

 Tropical plants love many natural minerals found in water, so distilled water is not the best choice.